jphill01/HACSim.R/README.md

 When incorporating population structure into simulations, it is assumed that haplotype diversity is identical across demes.
 In addition, when there are multiple demes for a species (*i.e.*, **K** > 1), resulting statistical output will display sample size across *all* demes, while the graphical output will show haplotype accumulation curves and haplotype frequency distribution *per* deme.
 So, for example, if **N** = 50 and **K** = 2, then there will be **N**/**K** = 25 individuals in each deme.

+Determination of **K** is not straightforward, and will require good judgement on the part of the user.
+One naive option is to simply set **K** equal to the number of sampling sites, as a proxy for the "true" value of **K**.

 To run the algorithm, do the following in a fresh R script:

 1. Import required R scripts as follows: